amilsiddik/cross-corpus-ser-zero-target/README.md

 5. **RESD produced the lowest absolute LODO Macro-F1 among the three held-out corpora.**
    - This result should be interpreted as a corpus-pair effect under jointly varying language, corpus construction, recording conditions, label procedures, emotion distribution, and speaking style, rather than as causal evidence that dialogue style alone is more difficult than language shift.

+6. **Supplementary speaker-level CV showed greater partition sensitivity for RESD than for RAVDESS.**
+   - emotion2vec MLP on RAVDESS: **94.17 ± 3.74%**
+   - emotion2vec MLP on RESD: **61.97 ± 8.34%**
+   - Here, the SD is calculated across the five outer speaker folds after averaging seed results within each fold.

 ---